wein.plus

 Ageing

-In contrast to bottle ageing, which tends to summarise only all positive changes during the development of a wine up to its peak, ageing also includes all negative changes up to the "end of life".
-Even in ancient times, attempts were made to produce wines that were resistant to ageing in order to improve flavour through longer storage.
+In contrast to bottle ageing, which tends to summarise only all positive changes during the development of a wine up to its peak, ageing also includes all negative changes up to the "end of life" (the tasting term is dead).
+Even in ancient times, attempts were made to produce wines that were resistant to ageing in order to achieve an improvement in flavour through longer storage.
 Artificial ageing by heating or smoking was also common, as reported by the Greek physician Galen (129-216).

 Wine in antiquity